Skip to main content

 Use this file to discover all available pages before exploring further.

 Sandbox images let you prebuild dependencies, files, and environment setup once, then launch fresh sandboxes from that prepared state.
-They are project-scoped named images backed by a sandbox snapshot.
-You can define them in Python, TypeScript, or a raw Dockerfile.
+An image is a project-scoped name backed by a filesystem snapshot.
+You can define one with a Dockerfile, the Python SDK, or the TypeScript SDK, then pass the registered name to image= when creating sandboxes.
+The usual flow is:

 Base Images